 1. Versatile for multiple scenarios: The gradient lens design provides excellent shielding in strong sunlight, especially blocking more glare from overhead.
 In a normal environment, things are brighter above (sky & sun) than below, where you’re seeing sidewalks, car dashes, phone screens, etc. Additionally, polarized lenses may be too dark in some settings

-3. Less expensive: Gradient lenses cost less compared to high-quality polarized sunglasses.
+3. Less expensive: Gradient tint lenses cost less compared to high-quality polarized sunglasses.

 Cons: